multimodalas/fusion-qec-sim/PROJECT_STATE.md

 SCHEMA_VERSION = 3.0.1
 INTEROP_SCHEMA_VERSION = 3.1.2

-If it cannot be reproduced byte-for-byte, it is not a baseline.
+If a result cannot be reproduced byte-for-byte, it is not a baseline.

 Project Philosophy